saimahi143/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to build a model on segmenting and clustering neighborhoods in New York and Toronto
+This Capstone project aims to build a model on segmenting and clustering neighborhoods in New York and Toronto

+import pandas as pd
+import numpy as np
+print("Hello Capstone Project Course")